How to Have the Best Garage Sale

 - Do your research.
 Check websites like Craigslist and eBay to get an idea of how to price collectibles and antiques.
 Also, give yourself room to negotiate and know beforehand how low you are willing to go.
 Remember, if time allows, you have other options for selling these types of goods.

-- For the items that you do not sell, consider selling them on Craigslist or at resale shops.
+- For the items that you do not sell, consider listing them on Craigslist or at resale shops.
 Also, there may be resale stores in your area that focus on antiques and collectibles.
-Check the phone book and ask around.
+Check online and ask around.

 Pricing Other Items